Research HubBPC-157 Protocol Science: What Published Research Actually Used

 The Published Dose Range

-BPC-157 (Body Protection Compound 157 — a 15 amino acid partial sequence of the gastric protective protein BPC, first described by Sikiric and colleagues in the 1990s) has been studied across a remarkably wide dose range in preclinical models.
+BPC-157 (Body Protection Compound 157, a 15-amino-acid partial sequence of the gastric protective protein BPC, first described by Sikiric and colleagues in the 1990s) has been studied across a remarkably wide dose range in preclinical models.
 The most commonly cited dose range in published rat studies falls between 10 micrograms per kilogram (µg/kg) and 10 milligrams per kilogram (mg/kg), with the majority of well-replicated experiments using doses in the 1–10 µg/kg range.

 The 10 µg/kg dose is probably the most consistently used in the Zagreb group's foundational studies, appearing in papers studying gastric ulcer healing, tendon repair, muscle injury, ligament healing, and CNS effects.
 At this dose, effects were detectable and statistically significant across most models studied.
 A dose of 1 µg/kg has also shown activity in several models, suggesting that BPC-157 operates at what researchers would call pharmacologically relevant concentrations well below the milligram range.